-- 1. Projects that address an immediate safety, health, regulatory, or environmental concern; - 2.
-Equipment for projects previously approved for construction; - 3.
-Supplemental funding for projects previously approved for construction, - 4.
-Projects for which preplanning or detailed planning was previously authorized by the Governor and General Assembly and are expected to be completed and reviewed by the Division of Engineering and Buildings by November 2018.
-In accordance with the directives set out in legislation, none of the projects newly authorized for planning in the 2018 Appropriation Act (Chapter 2, 2018 Acts of Assembly, Special Session I) will be considered for construction funding in this year's submission; - 5.
-Projects that directly support one of the Governor's priorities; - 6.
-Projects taking advantage of limited, one-time economic opportunities that will not exist if delayed; and, - 7.
-Funding to address a significant maintenance reserve-type issue at an existing facility.
+- Projects that address an immediate safety, health, regulatory, or environmental concern; - Equipment for projects previously approved for construction;

+- Supplemental funding for projects previously approved for construction; - Projects that directly support one of the Governor's priorities; - Projects for which preplanning or detailed planning was previously authorized by the Governor and General Assembly and are expected to be completed and reviewed by the Division of Engineering and Buildings (DEB) of the Department of General Services (DGS) by November, 2019; - Projects taking advantage of limited, one-time economic opportunities that will not exist if delayed; and, - Funding to address a significant maintenance reserve-type issue at an existing facility.

-GENERAL PROCESS
+> GENERAL PROCESS

-Almost all projects approved for funding from general fund-related sources will be placed in a funding pool.
-Other projects, i.e. those funded from nongeneral funds, institutional debt (9(d) bonds), or nongeneral fund-related state debt (9(c) bonds), will be set out as stand-alone projects in the budget bill and resulting Appropriation Act, if approved.
+Most projects approved for funding from general fund-related sources will be placed in a funding pool.
+Other projects, primarily those funded from nongeneral funds, institutional debt/9(d) bonds, or nongeneral fund-related state debt/9(c) bonds, are set out as stand-alone projects in the budget bill and resulting Appropriation Act.